saakethdesai/ml-optics-WACV2023/README.md

 # ml-optics-WACV2023

-This repository contains code and some associated data from our WACV 2023 paper titled "".
+This repository contains code and some associated data from our WACV 2023 paper titled "Learning incoherent light emission steering from metasurfaces using generative models".
 A link to the paper can be found here: <url>

 The repository contains the following files